jackson2000/climatechange/README.md

    4. what can we do all together to slow down the earth's tempture heat rise?
    5. what can global warming do?
-   6. Global warming can increase the Earth's average suface tempture.C by greenhouse gases witch collects in the atmosphere.
+   6. Global warming can increase the Earth's average suface tempture.Caused by greenhouse gases witch collects in the atmosphere.
+   7.